porches-mopeds/pessimism/README.md

 3. Install all project golang dependencies by running `go mod download`.

+## Troubleshooting

+If you encounter errors during build or start:
+1. Make sure Docker and Bazel are installed and up to date.
+2. Check local environment variable configuration.
+3. See the `docs/` folder for detailed setup steps.

 ## To Run

 1. Compile pessimism to machine binary by running the following project level command(s):